OpenColonyShip/OpenColonyShip-Concept/sEngine/readme.md

 #Intro

-This is the folder where Sam is planning on making a test javascript game engine.
+This is the folder where Sam is planning on making a test JavaScript game engine.
 It may not get used.
 Anyway, please don't delete this!

 ## Hello by Microlith57